stain/html-tutorial/README.md

 ## License

-Copyright (c) 2000 Stian Soiland-Reyes
+* Copyright © 2000 Stian Soiland-Reyes
-Copyright (c) 2019 The University of Manchester, UK
+* Copyright © 2019 The University of Manchester, UK

 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons Licence" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.